Professor Melinda Milligan

 In addition, Dr. Milligan is active in several professional organizations, among them the American Sociological Association’s Community and Urban Sociology Section (including past service on the City & Community Editorial Board), Pacific Sociological Association (including past service on the Sociological Perspectives Editorial Board), and the Society for the Study of Symbolic Interaction (including past service as Vice President).

-- SOCI 498: Senior Seminar: Sociology of the Built Environment
+- SOCI 498: Senior Seminar: Public Life and Public Space

 - Milligan, Melinda J. 2007.
 “Buildings as History: The Place of Collective Memory in the Study of Historic Preservation.”
 Symbolic Interaction 30(1): 105-123.

 - Elliott, James R., Kevin Fox Gotham, and Melinda J. Milligan.
 2004.
 “Framing the Urban: Struggles over HOPE VI and New Urbanism in a Historic City.”
 City & Community 3(4): 373-394.

 - Milligan, Melinda J. and April Brayfield.
 2004.
 “Museums and Childhood: Negotiating Cultural Lessons.”
 Childhood: A Global Journal of Child Research 11(3): 275-301.

 - Milligan, Melinda J. 2003.
 “Displacement and Identity Discontinuity: The Role of Nostalgia in Establishing New Identity Categories.”
 Symbolic Interaction 26(3): 381-403.